Home | Child Bike Seat | Burley Dash Review

 Burley Dash Review

 The Burley Dash child bike seat is the newest addition to Burley’s line-up of recreational transport gear.
-Offered in both frame and rack mount, Burley’s debut into child bike seats lives up to the quality, safety, practicality, and comfort you’d expect from the Burley name.
+Offered in frame mount, rack mount, and MIK HD rack mount, Burley’s debut into child bike seats lives up to the quality, safety, practicality, and comfort you’d expect from the Burley name.

 mom riding with her daughter on the burley dash rear child bike seat